akikoo/Fluid-Grid/README.md

 ##Credits

 This grid system wouldn't exist without the many existing awesome grid frameworks.
-See the credit section in grid.less.
+See the credit section in grid.less and _grid.scss.

 I'm also using here Nicolas Gallagher's Mobile first CSS and getting Sass to help with legacy IE technique (http://nicolasgallagher.com/mobile-first-css-sass-and-ie/),